rdbliss/rdbliss.github.io/_posts/2019-02-14-ergonomics-in-computer-science.md

 omits a crucial implementation detail: the human factor.
 Is the algorithm painful or tedious to write?
 Is it overly complicated for the average programmer?
 That is, *is it ergonomic to use?* It is easy to demand that performance trumps all, but this is a costly mistake.
-Decades of ergonomic research has produced a clear consensus: tools and environments must account for human factors.
+Tools and environments must account for human factors; programming languages are no exception.

 Ergonomics is the study of human relationship with work.
 It seeks to make necessary burdens easier and more enjoyable.
 This goal is based upon the